First Corinthians 10:23–11:1 . . .

 The Believer’s Freedom

-Today's passage could well be titled "Sacrifice for others or dishonor God."
-Apostle Paul discusses how we should interact with others over issues of freedom, advising each of us to be willing to relinquish our "rights" for the sake of our brothers and sisters.
-In 10:23 (see this passage below), Paul shares an important principle: Edification is more important than our personal gratification.
-He writes, "I have the right to do anything," you say — but not everything is beneficial.
-"I have the right to do anything" — but not everything is constructive."
+Today’s passage could well be titled “Sacrifice for others or you’ll dishonor God.”
+Apostle Paul discusses how we should interact with others over issues of freedom, advising each of us to be willing to relinquish our “rights” for the sake of our brothers and sisters.
+In 10:23 (shown at the bottom of the page), Paul shares an important principle: Edification is more important than our personal gratification.
+He writes, “I have the right to do anything," you say — but not everything is beneficial.
+"I have the right to do anything" — but not everything is constructive.”
 As Christians, we really do have essential freedom in matters of morally neutral things; however, our behavior must be tempered with concern for those who are in the body of Christ.

 That word "edify" means to build up or strengthen.
 Paul uses it in his letters to describe the strengthening of Christian character in ourselves and other people.